wsilva/play-with-docker.github.io/_posts/2017-02-28-linux-registry-part1.markdown

 - `hello-world` - the repository name, in this case in `{imageName}` format;
 - `latest` - the image tag.

 If a tag isn't specified, then the default `latest` is used.
-If a registry hostname isn't specified then the default `docker.io` for Docker Hub is used.
-If you want to use images with any other registry, you need to explicitly specify the hostname - the default is always Docker Hub, you can't change to a different default registry.
+If a registry hostname isn't specified then the default `docker.io` for Docker Store is used.
+If you want to use images with any other registry, you need to explicitly specify the hostname - the default is always Docker Store.

 With a local registry, the hostname and the custom port used by the registry is the full registry address, e.g. `127.0.0.1:5000`.
 In this sample we'll just be using `127.0.0.1:5000` as that's already been added to the daemon.